Adaptive Hyper-Graph Convolution Network for Skeleton-based Human Action Recognition with Virtual Connections: Introduction

-In principle, the physical topology of human joints and bones can be consistently represented by a graph.
-Accordingly, the graph convolutional network (GCN) is typically introduced to achieve the aggregation of feature information conveyed by skeleton joints~\cite{ST-GCN, CTR-GCN, HD-GCN}.
 In general, two neighbouring joints can pass messages through their shared bone.
 In graph terms, this corresponds to the exchange of information between two vertices along their connecting edge.
-Besides the physical skeleton topology, attempts have been made to explore implicit relationships among joints~\cite{2s-AGCN, CTR-GCN, InfoGCN, HD-GCN}, suggesting different variants of skeleton topology.
+Besides the physical skeleton topology, attempts have been made to explore the implicit relationships among joints~\cite{2s-AGCN, CTR-GCN, InfoGCN, HD-GCN}, suggesting different variants of skeleton topology.
 In principle, these approaches assume a binary connection between each connected vertex pair.
 Mathematically, the constructed topology in the adjacency matrix is represented by a normal graph.
 However, human actions are jointly defined by several joints.
 Hence, human actions encompass not only binary relations between vertex pairs but also multi-joint relationships.
 For instance, the action primitive \textit{starting running} is manifest in the human raising the left hand while the right leg steps forward, as shown in Figure~\ref{motivation} (a).
 The binary connections are not sufficient to capture the synergistic interaction of multiple joints.
 This strongly argues for constructing feature aggregation paths involving multiple vertices.

 Accordingly, we propose to construct a hyper-graph to depict the skeleton topology and take advantage of the outstanding performance of hyper-graph analysis techniques ~\cite{dynamicHypergraph, hypergraphAttention, multilevelHypergraph, HGNN+}.
 The hyper-graph topology involves multiple node connections, rather than binary connections of a normal graph.
-As shown in Figure~\ref{motivation} (a), in a hyper-graph, a hyper-edge can link more than two vertices, which has the capacity to represent complex collaborative relations among human joints.
+As shown in Figure~\ref{motivation} (a), in a hyper-graph, a hyper-edge can link more than two vertices.
+This linking has the capacity to represent complex collaborative relations among human joints.
 As one hyper-edge associates multiple vertices, a single hyper-graph convolution enables aggregating all the features along the hyper-edges.
-An illustration is provided in Figure~\ref{motivation} (b), where the normal graph and hyper-graph are presented to demonstrate their differences in passing the information conveyed by the vertex features.